yashraj022381/RockPaperScissorsinPython/README.md

 After the computer select from the remaining two choices(randomly), the winner is decided as per the rules.

 Winning Rules as follows:
-Rock vs paper-> paper wins
+Rock vs paper-> Paper wins,

-Rock vs scissor-> Rock wins
+Rock vs scissor-> Rock wins,

-paper vs scissor-> scissor wins.
+Paper vs scissor-> Scissor wins.

 Uses and Functions
   1. random Module for Computer's Choice:-